-Covid: Some shielders still in 'lockdown' 19 months on
+Covid: Some shielders still in lockdown 19 months on

 By Anna Palmer